 One tool that is invaluable to marketers – or anyone who sends emails – is a tool that crafts conversion-driving subject lines, like Ortto’s AI subject line writer tool.
 Not only does Ortto’s tool accurately predict the open rates of emails, but it generates alternative suggestions so you can be confident your emails will compete in the inbox.

 “In the future, the AI tools may even be dictating the marketing strategy itself and coming up with the campaign recommendations,” suggests Turner.

 Personalization in marketing is about using data to connect with target audiences and customers in a way that is specific and relevant to them, to give them the best experience.
-As we head into 2023, personalization will go beyond personalizing content and more towards delivering a personalized experience throughout the entire customer journey.
+As we head into 2023, personalization will go beyond content and move towards delivering a personalized experience throughout the entire customer journey.
 In fact, according to one survey, 80% of customers are more likely to buy from a company that provides a tailored, personalized experience.

 There has been an uptick in the amount of businesses using personalization.
 Statista surveyed 400 business managers and found there was a 6% increase in brands using exclusively first-party data to personalize customer experiences from 2021 to 2022 (31% to 37%).

 Rajesh Namase, Co-Founder of TechRT, agrees that AI-powered personalization will become more prevalent.
 “Thanks to AI, marketers will be able to create more personalized experiences for their customers,” he says.
 “By collecting and analyzing data, AI can help marketers understand each customer’s individual needs and preferences.
 This means that customers will see more relevant ads and messages from brands they know and trust.”